jacoweb/RyzenPro-3900X-opencore/README.md

 # RyzenPro-3900X-opencore

-How to run Mac OS Catalina on AMD Ryzen 9 3900x.
+How to run Mac OS Catalina on AMD Ryzen system.
+If you have a B550 motherboard you can use this EFI, but i recommend to build your own.

 ![alt text](preview.png "MacOS")